-The bioactivation of AhR and its regulated genes, CYP1A1, CYP1A2, and CYP1B1, plays a role in metabolic functions involving glucose homeostasis, insulin sensitivity, and lipid metabolism (67).
-Many studies demonstrated an association between AhR/CYP1 genes' expression and diabetes-related dysfunctions.
-It has been reported that chronic exposure to low levels of dioxins is associated with insulin resistance and the development of T2DM (68).
-Moreover, epidemiological studies revealed that dioxin-mediated activation of the AhR is linked with a high risk of T2DM and obesity (60).
-The Brazilian Longitudinal Study of Adult Health (ELSA-Brazil), conducted in 2061 participants, demonstrated a significant increase in the incidence of DM among participants who have higher AhR ligand bioactivity and increased mitochondrial inhibition (67)
+The bioactivation of AhR and its regulated genes-CYP1A1, CYP1A2, and CYP1B1-plays a role in metabolic functions involving glucose homeostasis, insulin sensitivity, and lipid metabolism [67].
+Many studies have demonstrated an association between the expression of AhR/CYP1 genes and diabetes-related dysfunctions.
+It has been reported that chronic exposure to low levels of dioxins is associated with insulin resistance and the development of T2DM [68].
+Moreover, epidemiological studies have revealed that dioxin-mediated activation of AhR is linked to a higher risk of T2DM and obesity [60].
+The Brazilian Longitudinal Study of Adult Health (ELSA-Brazil), conducted in 2061 participants, demonstrated a significant increase in the incidence of DM among those with higher AhR ligand bioactivity [67].

-In animal studies, it has been shown that injecting wild-type (WT) and AhR-knockout (KO) C57BL/6J mice with TCDD, a potent AhR/CYP1 inducer, caused impaired GSIS and decreased plasma insulin levels, inhibited insulin response in the WT mice compared to the KO group (69,70), whereas AhR-deficient mice showed enhanced insulin sensitivity and improved glucose tolerance compared to WT mice (69,70), indicating an AhR-dependent mechanism.
-In addition, Xu et al. have demonstrated that AhR-deficient mice had a protective role against HFD-induced obesity, insulin resistance, inflammation, and hepatic steatosis (69).
-Similarly, Liu et al. have reported that the deficiency of CYP1B1 in C57BL/6J mice prevents adult mice from HFD-induced obesity and glucose intolerance compared to WT mice, suggesting an important role of CYP1B1 in energy metabolism and insulin sensitivity (71).
-An additional animal study in zebrafishes showed that 24-48 hpf zebrafishes exposed to PCB-126 at concentrations of 2-5 nM exhibited dysmorphology in the pancreatic islet that resulted in the manifestation of ectopic β -cells and islet fragmentation (72).
-Collectively, animal studies suggest the possible role of AhR/CYP1 activation in glucose intolerance, impairment of insulin secretion, pancreatic islet dysfunction, and consequently the development of DM.
-One of the possible underlying mechanisms is the ability of AhR activation to inhibit the function of effector T cells while inducing regulatory T cells (Treg cells) that contribute to the pancreatic β -cells dysfunction, and subsequent development of DM (13).
-This postulation is based on the fact that AhR and target genes are expressed in innate and adaptive immune and antiinflammatory cells, which are involved in immune responses and regulation of inflammatory cytokine secretion, which might influence the autoimmune reaction of T1DM (73).
-At the in vitro cell line levels, it has been reported that exposure of human hepatoma HepG2 cells and multiple rodent pancreatic endocrine cell lines (MIN6, β TC-6, INS1, α -TC1, α -TC3) to the AhR activator TCDD leads to increasing β -cell death, suppression of insulin secretion, and subsequently lowers plasma insulin levels (62).
+In animal studies, it has been shown that injecting wild-type (WT) and AhR-knockout (KO) C57BL/6J mice with TCDD-a potent AhR/CYP1 inducer-caused impaired GSIS, decreased plasma insulin levels, and inhibited insulin response in WT mice compared to the KO group [69, 70].
+In contrast, AhR KO mice showed enhanced insulin sensitivity and improved glucose tolerance compared to WT mice [69, 70], indicating an AhR-dependent mechanism.
+In addition, Xu et al. [69] demonstrated that AhR-deficient mice were protected against HFD-induced obesity, insulin resistance, inflammation, and hepatic steatosis.
+Similarly, Liu et al. [71] reported that deficiency of CYP1B1 in C57BL/6J mice prevented HFD-induced obesity and glucose intolerance in adult mice compared to WT mice, suggesting an important role of CYP1B1 in energy metabolism and insulin sensitivity.
+An additional animal study in zebrafish showed that 24-48 hpf (hours post-fertilization) zebrafish embryos exposed to PCB-126 at concentrations of 2-5 nM exhibited pancreatic islet dysmorphology, resulting in the manifestation of ectopic β -cells and islet fragmentation [72].
+Collectively, these animal studies suggest a possible role of AhR/CYP1 activation in glucose intolerance, impaired insulin secretion, pancreatic islet dysfunction, and, consequently, the development of DM.
+One of the possible underlying mechanisms is the ability of AhR activation to inhibit effector T cell function while inducing regulatory T cells (Tregs), which may contribute to pancreatic β -cell dysfunction and the subsequent development of DM [13].
+This hypothesis is supported by the fact that AhR and its target genes are expressed in both innate and adaptive immune cells, as well as anti-inflammatory cells, which are involved in immune responses and the regulation of inflammatory cytokine secretion-factors that may influence the autoimmune reaction seen in T1DM [73].
+At the in vitro cell line level, it has been reported that exposure of human hepatoma HepG2